bakito/kind-with-registry-action/README.md

     kind_version:    v0.24.0                // (optional) kind version to be used
     kubectl_version: v1.31.0                // (optional) kubectl version to be used
     ingress_enabled: true                   // (optional) enable ingress-nginx
-    ingress_version: helm-chart-4.11.3      // (optional) The ingress controller version (git tag)
+    ingress_version: helm-chart-4.12.2      // (optional) The ingress controller version (git tag)
     registry_image:  registry:2             // (optional) The registry docker image to be used
-    node_image:      kindest/node:v1.31.1   // (optional) The k8s node imaage to be used
+    node_image:      kindest/node:v1.31.1   // (optional) The k8s node image to be used
 ```

 ## Outputs